All Blog Posts

 As with the previous principle, should you change the ways you want to use or share personal information on your website, you must inform users anew and obtain their consent again.

-PIPEDA Principle 6 – Accuracy
+Principle 6: Accuracy

 It’s a requirement for PIPEDA compliance that the personal information your website collects is accurate and complete, as well as up to date.